Our Laundry Tips

-Use nail polish remover or acetone on the stain (do not use on synthetic fabrics such as acetates, or bright colors, or black, you can spread the stain).
+Use nail polish remover or acetone on the stain (do not use on synthetic fabrics such as acetates, or bright colors, or black, because you can spread the stain).
 Then wash the garment as directed by the label.

 Rub the stain with a raw potato and later wash the garment with soap and water.